 The Samsung HW-T450 soundbar has a decent stereo frequency response.
 It sounds brighter than the Samsung HW-N450 and it has a touch more bass too.
 However, it's still lacking low-bass, so it isn't ideal for bass-heavy content like EDM or action-packed movies.
 That being said, there are a few EQ presets available so that you can find the best sound for your audio.

 The Samsung HW-T450 has a decent stereo soundstage.
 It sounds a bit wider than the bar, which is better than the Samsung HW-N450, but the bar doesn't do any tricks to widen the soundstage.
 It has okay focus, and objects seem to come from more accurate pinpoint locations rather than general areas.

-The Samsung HW-T450 has decent stereo dynamics.
-It can get loud enough for a large room or crowded environment.
-However, if you push the bar to its max volume, there's a lot of thumping and compression, which is a little disappointing.
+The Samsung HW-T450 has great stereo dynamics.
+It can get loud enough for a large room or crowded environment, and there aren't a lot of compression artifacts when you play it at max volume.

 This soundbar has a decent THD performance.
 At a normal volume, it produces a clear and pure sound.
 However, when pushed to its max volume, there's a big jump in THD, especially across the bass range.
 However, it may not be so audible with real-life content.

 As the Samsung HW-T450 is a 2.1 setup, it doesn't have a dedicated center speaker.
 Instead, it uses its left and right speakers to create a sound in the center, which sounds more diffused and less clear than discrete center speakers.
 Although it has a bass-heavy sound profile, this shouldn't affect its performance too much as there's not a lot of bass on the center channel anyway, so voices sound fairly clear and accurate.